-The RIO Director appoints IRB members.
+The RIO Director identifies new IRB members.
 She/he may be assisted by the University Faculty Senate, the Vice President for Research and Innovation, IRB Chairs, and University and Affiliate administrators.

 The RIO Director appoints and evaluates Chairs and Vice Chairs.
 In appointing Chairs/Vice Chairs, the Director considers IRB experience, knowledge/understanding of regulatory requirements, professional expertise, and the needs of the IRB based on the type of research the IRB reviews.